 In many cases, a worker has to retain an attorney to ensure that the insurance company pays the penalty.
 If this is the case, the insurance company could be on the hook for the fees racked up by the attorney while securing this penalty (and even interest on that amount).
 The court will determine what fees are reasonable, but generally, the insurance company will be required to cover the fees for the attorney who secured payment of the penalty.
 That means that the worker isn’t further penalized by insisting on being paid promptly, by having to pay for the attorney to secure this owed amount.

-Many people find they require the services of workers’ compensation lawyer to ensure that these penalties are paid.
+Many people find they require the services of a workers’ compensation lawyer to ensure that these penalties are paid.
 Check out this post that outlines how insurance companies make the process of receiving payment more difficult.
 A workers’ compensation lawyer is an attorney who has worked in the area of workers compensation, workers compensation insurance PA, or work injuries enough to be experienced with the law surrounding these topics.
 Also, they understand the reasons that payments are delayed (sometimes it’s as simple as an administrative issue).
 These attorneys can help workers navigate the ins and outs of collecting money from the insurance company and provide legal advice.

 The Amount of a Workers’ Compensation Check